Become a Northridge Knight: Apply Now for 2024-25ย ย |ย ย Apply Now

 String Ensemble

-The String Ensembles meets two days a week before school, open to students with two or more years of experience playing a string instrument โ violin, cello, viola or bass.ย Students explore works from the classical repertoire, and depending on the size of the group may be combined with some band instruments.ย The string ensemble performs twice a year at our annual concerts and at other events such as our annual fundraising event: Dinner at the Ridge.
+Students explore works from the classical repertoire, which may be combined with some band instruments depending on the group size.
+The string ensemble performs at our annual concerts and other events, such as our annual fundraising event, Dinner at the Ridge.

 About the Music Director Mr. John Riccobono